-An organic lip balm formulated with nourishing, therapeutic oils and butters.
-Avocado oil, rich in vitamins A, D, and E, is very penetrating and imparts valuable nutrients to the lips while it softens, increases elasticity and moisturizes.
+An organic lip balm formulated with skin-softening blend of nourishing, therapeutic oils and butters.
+Avocado oil, rich in vitamins A, D, and E, is very penetrating and imparts valuable nutrients to the lips while it softens and hydrates lips.

 - Shea butter helps calm inflamed skin and soothes dry, cracked lips

 - Babassu is one of nature’s richest emollients and is especially good for dry, irritated skin

 - Lavender and ylang ylang are soothing skincare essential oils

 - Scent blend is a great stress reliever, so place a dab under your nose

 - A great lip butter balm for sun-damaged lips that are dehydrated and undernourished

 What you put on your lips goes into your body.
 This is an All Natural, Certified Organic, Cruelty-Free, Non-GMO lip balm.